Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 6865).
 When you buy an ATOL protected flight or flight inclusive package from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit, you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.

 We are also a member of ABTA (ABTA number Y6261).
-If your holiday does not include flights, ABTA will financially protect it by ensuring you receive a refund or, if your arrangements include return travel to the UK (other than flights) you are returned to the UK in the event that your holiday cannot be provided as a result of our insolvency.
+If your holiday does not include flights and you are a full time resident in the UK, ABTA will financially protect it by ensuring you receive a refund or, if your arrangements include return travel to the UK (other than flights) you are returned to the UK in the event that your holiday cannot be provided as a result of our insolvency.
 For further information, please go to www.abta.com.
 ABTA can also be contacted at 30 Park Street, London SE1 9EQ and by telephone +44 (0)20 3117 0500.

 Please also ensure that you check and accept the terms listed in the ‘Dates and Prices’ section on the individual trip page for the holiday that you are booking.